 A professional attorney can help in protecting you and your family.
 For example, they can get a restraining order or customs changes.
 If you are an accused of domestic violence, a domestic violence attorney can help avoid losing custody of your kids and possibility keeping you out of jail.

 If you have been accused of mentally or physically threatening someone close to you, scheduling an appointment with a domestic violence victim attorney will be critical.
 They can defend you against false accusations of domestic violence that might otherwise put you at the risk of divorce or child custody negotiations.

 Scheduling an appointment at the top domestic violence defense attorney firm or the top professional domestic violence victim attorney firm is easy.
-CIMA Law Group has been providing you expert and aggressive legal representation with integrity.
+Law Offices of Bruce Richland, PC, has been providing you expert and aggressive legal representation with integrity.
 Expert attorneys have been providing compassionate and effective legal presentation to the community for years.
 We are here to provide high quality legal services, advocacy, and personal services to clients.
 We strive to understand clients’ needs and exceed their expectations.
 Our domestic violence victim attorneys and lawyers with expertise in different legal matters, foster a working environment of excellence, growth, service and inclusion among lawyers and staff.
 They provide the highest level and services to individuals in domestic violence cases.
 We are bilingual in both English and Spanish to better serve the needs of clients.

 Contact us today to schedule an appointment.